Tech-at-DU/BotShop-iOS/P01-First-Chapter/content.md

 # Why Is This Important
-Programmatic Swift iOS applications are an industry standard and tabbar navigation is
+Programmatic Swift iOS applications are an industry standard that allow for more speed, power, and control in the mobile development process.
+In hand with programmatic iOS development, tab bars are a handy tool that allows users to navigate your app.

-Use this section to concisely covey to students why this topic is important for them to learn.
-This should be tied to industry examples, or fundamentals of the course.
-Try to keep this brief, and possibly include an action block asking them to think of examples they see of this in industry.

->[action]
-> Think of popular apps people use on the day-to-day, what about the tabbar makes the
+> [action]
+> Can you think of 3 different mobile apps that use tab bars as their source for in-app navigation?
+What are some things that all those tab bars have in common?
+Are there any differences?

 # Prerequisites